svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

 ## Predictions

-Finally any model can be applied to a new dataset using method *predict()*.
+Finally any regression model can be applied to a new dataset using method *predict()*.
 In this case there are two possibilities.
 If only **X** values are provided, the model will calculate predictions but of course will not be able to compute statistics and residuals.

 ```matlab
 res = mcv.predict(Xt);